- Writer: Geoff Johns

 Back at the space battle, chaos reigns.
 Airwave is picking up transmissions from the various spaceships; behind him is Hawkman and Shift; to the right is Supergirl.

-Page 27 – Panels 3-7 Firestorm’s friend, Mick Wong, burns himself out and dies trying to help the spaceship.
+Page 27 – Panels 3 to 7: Firestorm’s friend, Mick Wong, burns himself out and dies trying to help the spaceship.
 Without another person to share the Firestorm persona, Jason Rusch reverts to his normal self, a situation that would normally mean his death in space.
 However, the elemental Firestorm who appeared in the previous issue is controlled by Professor Martin Stein who manages to save Jason.

-Pages 28-29 – Panel 1 Alex uses his tower to disrupt reality, widening the rift in space/time with his own hands.
+Pages 28 and 29 – Panel 1: Alex uses his tower to disrupt reality, widening the rift in space/time with his own hands.
 From the top, just to the left of the speech bubble, and working anti-clockwise are Adam Strange; Jade; Supergirl; Jemm, Son of Saturn; Shift; GL Kilowog; GL Kyle Rayner; Hawkman; Hawkgirl; Captain Comet; GL Alan Scott; Bumblebee; Starfire; Starman; Ultra the Multi-Alien; and Red Tornado.

-Pages 28-29 – Panel 3 Kal-L and Lois are silhouetted before a display of moments of their lives.
+Pages 28 and 29 – Panel 3: Kal-L and Lois are silhouetted before a display of moments of their lives.
 Note that in the top right picture, showing Clark and Lois at the Daily Star, Jimmy Olsen stands in front of the editor Perry White.
 On Earth-2, Clark, Lois and Jimmy all worked at the Daily Star under the editorship of George Taylor.
 While the Earth-2 Perry was a reporter who occasionally filled in when Taylor was away, it seems strange that he is featured as editor rather than Taylor.

 Below that image are the Earth-2 Bruce Wayne and Selina Kyle-Wayne showing Clark their new-born daughter Helena who would grow up to be the Huntress.
 To the left of that, Batman and Robin share a happier time with Kal-L.

-Pages 28-29 – Panel 6 The scene following the Superboy-Prime fight is a bit crowded but, top to bottom, left to right are Elasti-Girl; Vortex; Joker’s Daughter; Joto; Dr Mid-Nite; Robotman; Wildcat; Flash (Jay); Hourman; Sand; STRIPE; Stargirl; Beast Boy; Flamebird; and Mr Terrific.
+Pages 28 and 29 – Panel 6: The scene following the Superboy-Prime fight is a bit crowded but, top to bottom, left to right are Elasti-Girl; Vortex; Joker’s Daughter; Joto; Dr Mid-Nite; Robotman; Wildcat; Flash (Jay); Hourman; Sand; STRIPE; Stargirl; Beast Boy; Flamebird; and Mr Terrific.

-Pages 28-29 – Panels 7-8 As Alex tampers with reality, several of the crowd disappear, along with Keystone City in the background.
+Pages 28 and 29 – Panels 7 and 8: As Alex tampers with reality, several of the crowd disappear, along with Keystone City in the background.
 In panel 8, with STRIPE vanished, Mirage becomes visible on the right of the panel.

 Deaths in this Issue: